 When people die onscreen they should be PEOPLE, not just a nameless body count.
 Rodriguez and Tarantino not only do that, but they also humanize the villains.
 In their capable hands, the monsters are not immortal and they too have their fears.
 This then was a fantastic cinematic ideology to bring to the screen and Rodriguez and Tarantino did so without fail.

 When the movie opens we find ourselves at a worn down roadside convenience store situated on an old and largely abandoned highway.
-A Texas Ranger (Michael Parks: THE WEREWOLF OF WOODSTOCK, NIGHTMARE BEACH, WICKED) comes in and starts talking to the clerk John Hawkes (FLESH AND BONE, NIGHT OF THE SCARECROW) behind the counter.
-Everything is real amiable and their conversation is also the exposition for the movie.
+A Texas Ranger (Michael Parks: THE WEREWOLF OF WOODSTOCK, NIGHTMARE BEACH, WICKED) comes in and starts talking to the Clerk behind the counter (John Hawkes: FLESH AND BONE, NIGHT OF THE SCARECROW).
+Everything is real amiable and their conversation is also exposition for the movie.
 You would actually wonder just where and how the action was going to take place.
 Then the Ranger goes to the john and Merry Mishaps Occur.

 "He's my son."